-Regardless of Fatigue, personal Danger, and Disgrace,

-He went out into the highways and hedges,

-Calling Sinners to Repentance,

-And Publishing the Gosper of Peace.
+He went out into the highways and hedges, Calling Sinners to Repentance, And Publishing the Gospet of Peace.

 He was the Founder of the Methodist Societies,

-And the chief Promoter and Patron
+And the chief promoter and Patron

-Of the Plan of Itinerant Preaching,
+Of the Plan of Itinerant preaching,

-Which he extended through GREAT BRITAIN and IRELAND, The West Indies, and America,
+Which he extended through Great Britain and Ireland,

+The West Indies and America,

 With unexampled Success.

-He was born the 17th of June, 1703; And died the 2d of March, 1791,
+He was born the 17th of June, 1703;

+And died the 2d of March, 1791,

 In sure and certain hope of Eternal Life,

-Through the Atonement and Mediation of a Crucified Saviour.
+Through the Atonement and Mediation of a Crucified

+Saviour.

-He was sixty-five Years in the Ministry, And fifty-two an Itinerant Preacher: He lived to see, in these Kingdoms only, About three hundred Itinerant,
+He was sixty-five Years in the Ministry,

+And fifty-two an Itinerant Preacher:

+He lived to see, in these Kingdoms only,

+About three hundred Itinerant,

 And one thousand Local Preachers,

 Raised up from the midst of his own People;

 And eighty thousand Persons in the Societies under his care.

-His name will be ever had in grateful Remembrance

-By all who rejoice in the universal Spread

-Of the Gospel of Christ.
+His Name will be ever had in grateful Remembrance By all who rejoice in the universal Spread Of the Gospel of Christ.

 Soli Deo Gloria.
-[Glory to God alone.]

-It would be superfluous in closing this account of a man at once so extraordinary and so truly great, for me to at tempt a delineation of his character, since this has been done so ably that nothing can easily be added, with good effect.
+It would be superflous in closing this account of a man at once so extraordinary and so truly great, for me to attempt a delineation of his character, since this has been done so ably that nothing can easily be added, with good effect.
 I shall therefore insert Dr. Whitehead's own summary, with notices by others who were personally acquainted with him.
 Taken together they transmit an interesting and instructive picture of the founder of Methodism, to future ages.